 The latest Wild Croft project is Al’s “Timbertunnel” design, a timber-framed rigid polytunnel.
 The original was built for ourselves in 2022 but due to some great feedback on social media we’ve decided to start a separate business selling these.

-Here’s some background info on why and how we built the Timbertunnel.
+Here’s some background info on why and how we built our Timbertunnel.

 Timbertunnel Concept